 Knut Hammarskjold, PetroTiger’s co-CEO, was charged with conspiracy to commit wire fraud, conspiracy to violate the FCPA, using interstate ad international commerce to violate the FCPA, and conspiracy to commit money laundering.
 He was arrested in New Jersey on November 20, 2013.

-General Counsel of PetroTiger, Greg Weisman, was charged with conspiracy to violate the FCPA and to commit wire fraud and pleaded guilty late last year.
+General Counsel of PetroTiger, Greg Weisman, was charged with conspiracy to violate the FCPA and pleaded guilty late last year.
 Weisman is also general counsel of Atlantic Gulf & Pacific Co. and previously worked with Skadden, Arps, Slate, Meagher & Flom LLP and with Dechert LLP.